gyselroth/balloon/docs/getting-started.md

 ## Using the tar archive

+The tar archive contains a builded version of the balloon server.
+You need to install all server components manually.
+Note that using the deb packages is the preferred way while not using docker.

 ## Manually install from source

 This topic is only for advanced users or developers and describes how to deploy balloon by installing from source.
 If you are a developer please also continue reading [this](https://github.com/gyselroth/balloon/blob/master/CONTRIBUTING.md) article.

 **Requirements**:

 * posix based operating system (Basically every linux/unix)
 * make
 * [comoser](https://getcomposer.org/download/)